practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure.md

 ## Cooking up a minimal Ruby environment

 TODO: Add a note mentioning that ruby_build is an external cookbook, and maybe expand this section with a bit more detail.
+Also explain what the goals are a little bit.

 The fundamental unit of organization in Chef is the recipe.
 A recipe defines various resources which are used for managing some aspect of a system's